Italy working to help Pakistani Christian in blasphemy case

-ROME (AP) — Italy is working to help relocate the family of a Pakistani Christian woman who was acquitted after being sentenced to death for blasphemy as her husband warns their lives are in danger in Pakistan.
+ROME (AP) — Italy said Tuesday that it is working to help relocate the family of a Pakistani Christian woman acquitted eight years after being sentenced to death for blasphemy, amid warnings from her husband that the family’s life is in danger in Pakistan.

-The Foreign Ministry said Tuesday it was coordinating with other countries to ensure the safety of Asia Bibi and her family.
+The Foreign Ministry said it was coordinating with other countries to ensure safety for Asia Bibi and her family.
+In a statement, the ministry said it was ready to act on whatever the Italian government might decide — an indication that an offer of asylum might be in the offing.

-The ministry says it is ready to act on whatever the Italian government might decide — an indication that asylum might be in the offing.
+Also Tuesday, a lawmaker in German Chancellor Angela Merkel’s conservative party called for Germany to grant Bibi refuge, after her husband Ashiq Masih appealed for help from the West to relocate the family.

-Separately, a lawmaker from German Chancellor Angela Merkel’s conservative party called for Germany to grant Bibi refuge.
+Bibi was convicted in 2010 of insulting Islam’s prophet, but Pakistan’s top court acquitted her last week.
+Protests by hardline Islamists prompted the government to impose a travel ban on Bibi until her case is reviewed.

 Most Read Nation & World Stories